Changelog

 pixy 1.0.0

-Summary of Major Changes
+Summary of major changes

-• All calculations are now much faster and natively parallelizable
+• All calculations are now much faster and natively parallelizable.

-• Memory usage vastly reduced
+• Memory usage vastly reduced.

-• Genotype filtration has been removed
+• Genotype filtration has been removed.

-• htslib is now a hard dependency, and must be installed separately
+• htslib is now a hard dependency, and must be installed separately.

 _images/performance_barplot.png

 Figure 1 Comparison of performance between pixy 0.95.02 (red) and 1.0.0.beta1 (blue).
 Times are based on computing pi, dxy, and fst for a 24Mb chromosome from the Ag1000 dataset.
-Single-core performance has been increased by ~3x, with multicore mode offering futher increases.
+Single-core performance has been increased by ~3x, with multicore mode offering further increases.

 _images/corr_plot.png